How Long is Drug Rehab?

 • Your specific treatment needs

-• Your level of commitment to the program
+• Your level of commitment to the recovery process

-If you want to get a better idea of how long you can expect to be in rehab, you can speak with an admissions representative or addiction treatment specialist.
-These individuals can complete an assessment with you that will help them determine what type of treatment would be best for you and how long that may take.
+If you want to know how long you will be in rehab, talk to an admissions representative.
+These individuals can do an assessment with you.
+This will help them find the best treatment for you and how long it may take.

 Addiction Treatment With Nova Recovery Center

 Addiction is a complex disease and the treatment process may take several months or years.
-However, investing the time and financial resources required to complete a 90-day program may be more beneficial for you in the long-run.
+Investing your time and money in a 90-day program may help you more in the long run.

-If you’d like to learn more about Nova Recovery Center’s 90-day drug rehab program and individualized continuum of care, please call (512) 605-2955 to speak with our admissions team today.
+To learn more about Nova Recovery Center’s 90-day drug rehab program, please call (512) 605-2955.
+Our admissions team is ready to help you today.

 Call Now Button